CleanroomMC/cleanroom-website/docs/groovy-script/minecraft/item.md

 def iron_ingot = item('minecraft:iron_ingot', 4) * 6
 ```

 The 4 inside the () is the metadata.
-Iron ingot doesn't have any sub items so it will result in an item that doesn't actually exist.
+Iron ingot doesn't have any sub items, so it will result in an item that doesn't actually exist.
 The `* 6` at the end marks the amount.
 The item id `'minecraft:iron_ingot'` is a string and can be replaced by anything that makes a string. <br>
-The following also returns a iron ingot.
+The following also returns an iron ingot.

 ```groovy:no-line-numbers
 def iron_ingot = 'iron_ingot'